MorrisonEmanuel/EmanuelMorrisonPorfolio/README.md

 # EmanuelMorrisonPorfolio

-#I dunno what to do now, any suggestions?
+# I dunno what to do now, any suggestions?

+# To anyone reading this, Have a blessed day :)